Legionnaires Disease in Hotels & Hospitality – Controlling Legionella

 The complexity of the water systems found in most hotels, spas, or similar hospitality and leisure premises can be significant.
 This highlights the importance of using a suitably competent person or company to carry out the legionella risk assessment, and to identify the best way to manage and treat the risks that are found.
 Without such expertise things can be missed from the risk assessment and water safety control programme which can lead to increased risks for hotel guests, visitors and staff.

 A clearly written, expert plan to prevent legionella from spreading will help your hotel or hospitality facility – and the people who use it – stay safe today, tomorrow, and in the future.

 Expert support to control Legionnaires disease in hotels and hospitality premises

-To find out more about our specialist legionella risk management services for hotels and the hospitality sector please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).
+To find out more about our specialist legionella risk management services for hotels and the hospitality sector call us today on 0330 223 36 86 or get in touch here … contact us

 For additional information about Public Health England’s Legionnaires’ disease surveillance … here